evelynoliv/shador-of-infinity/README.md

 ## shadow-of-infinity
- A series of artistic experiments using code
+ A series of artistic experiments using javascript libraries.

 ### `npm install`